autoplot/documentation/javadoc/org/das2/catalog/impl/AbstractNode.md

-# org.das2.catalog.impl.AbstractNodeAll nodes loadable by the DasNodeFactory should inherit from this package
+# org.das2.catalog.impl.AbstractNode

- private abstract class.
+All nodes loadable by the DasNodeFactory should inherit from this package private abstract class.

  It supports the general 3-phase construction.
 In general the construction